 Hobbs Horticulture

-Grafted apple tree
+Grafted apple tree - 1st year whips

-Grafted apple tree
+Grafted apple tree - 1st year whips

 Malus domestica (All trees grafted to Bud.118 rootstock)